As an amateur photographer I take a lot of inspiration, and learn new skills, from my son who is a qualified professional photographer.

 However, I opted for wood because that’s the one material that I’m familiar with.
 Therefore, in routing around my workshop for scrap wood, I found some roofing battens that would be ideal for a small lightweight frame.

-Below is a step by step guide to how I used the battens to create the frame for the light box, which my wife subsequently covered in white cloth made from an old bed sheet.
+Below is a step-by-step guide to how I used the battens to create the frame for the light box, which my wife subsequently covered in white cloth made from an old bedsheet.

-Measure and Cut to Size
+Step 1: Measure and Cut to Size

 To make the box you need 12 pieces of wood, but the box doesn’t have to be a perfect square so the wood doesn’t need to all be the same length.
 If it’s slightly wider then it can be turned 90 degrees horizontally or vertically to photograph objects that are wider or taller.

-Therefore using a tape measure, square, pencil and saw, I measured, marked and cut:-
+Therefore using a tape measure, square, pencil and saw, I measured, marked and cut:

-- 4 pieces of batten 600 (2 feet) long, for the width.
+- 4 pieces of batten 600 (2 feet) long, for the width

 As the timber was rough cut I used my belt sander to get the wood relatively smooth and then finished off with a fine grain sandpaper in an ordinary sander to get the wood really smooth.